sakshi-sutar-git/demo/README.md

 # demo
-this is demo for Git &amp; Github
+this is demo for Git &amp; Github.